AlexP11223/gdrive_link_transformer/README.md

 Install dependencies by executing `pipenv install`.

-Use PyTest to run tests: `python -m pytest -v test.py` or in PyCharm.
+Use PyTest to run tests: `pipenv run python -m pytest -v test.py` or in PyCharm.

 Use `pipenv run gdrive_direct_link.py` to run the script.